guettli/golang-and-vscode/README.md

 We tried automatical tools like `golines`, but this did not really work.

+## vscode: Wrap text

+If you want to wrap text in a markdown file, the extension [Rewrap Revived](https://marketplace.visualstudio.com/items?itemName=dnut.rewrap-revived) is helpful.
+It re-wraps the text of a paragraph.

 ## GitLens

 Disable `gitlens.currentLine.enabled`.
 Especially the popup on hover makes too much noise.